ajaiaadhya-a11y/ACMRecruitment-Aadhya_Ajai/questline-4/greedy/README.md

 $20 Bill: Requires $15 change.
      Prefer giving one $10 bill + one $5 bill.
 If not available, fall back to three $5 bills.
 If at any point we cannot give the required change, return false.
 If we finish processing all customers, return true.
-# Time complexity :We iterate through the array once in linear time
+# Time complexity
+We iterate through the array once in linear time
-# Space complexity :we only use two integer counters
+# Space complexity
+we only use two integer counters